 Clearly, there are many, many more difficult words to spell in English.
 The English language is notorious for tricky spellings.
 However, this would be a very long lesson if we included all of them.
 Therefore, we narrowed it down to the most commonly used hard words, in our opinion.

 How to Remember Difficult Spellings

 The most important skill to improve your spelling in English is to learn how to remember the spelling of new, difficult vocabulary words like these.

 For example, you might use a rhyme like “‘i’ before ‘e’ except after ‘c’ ” to remember how to spell “receive.”

+Also, write sentences with the difficult words to practice them.
+Make up silly stories with words you find difficult.
+When you hear these words again, it will be easier to remember your story and how to spell the words.
 You might tell yourself a story like “we don’t want e.coli in our broccoli” to remember how to spell that tricky vegetable.